 Abstract

 Emerging video applications such as cloud gaming and cloud rendering rely on time critical decoding operations so that user interactions are reflected on the user’s screen as soon as possible.
 Under such low delay requirement, it asserted that applications could achieve higher performances if decoded samples would be released at an earlier point in time, i.e., prior to the complete decoding of a coded picture.
-To this end, the contribution proposes to allow the output of partially decoded picture.
+To this end, the contribution proposes to allow the output of partially decoded pictures.
 A modified VTM decoder is also provided implementing the output of partial decoded pictures.

 It is asserted that more tools beyond the proposed technique would be desirable to improve the support of cloud gaming and cloud rendering applications in meeting the strict low delay constraints.